open-pioneer/trails-openlayers-base-packages/src/packages/map/README.md

 }
 ```

-> NOTE: There must be a `ol-map.MapConfigProvider` present that knows how to construct the map with the given id (see below).
+> NOTE: There must be a `map.MapConfigProvider` present that knows how to construct the map with the given id (see below).

 ### Configuring the map

-Register a service implementing `ol-map.MapConfigProvider` to configure the contents of your map(s).
+Register a service implementing `map.MapConfigProvider` to configure the contents of your map(s).
 Such a provider is typically located in an app.

 ```js
 // YOUR-APP/build.config.mjs